Hot buttered rum: Tiki versions

 Hot Buttered Rum saw new interest in the 1940s as a Tiki drink when it was typically served in a ceramic skull mug or modified to become Coffee Grog.
 Trader Vic provided a recipe for "hot buttered rum batter" in his Bartender's Guide which called for 1 lb. of brown sugar, 1/4 lb. of butter, salt and other spices (nutmeg, cinnamon, and cloves).
 In touting the virtues of Hot Buttered Rum he also provided a warning: "As usually served, it is a weak little noggin with bits of butter floating on top which look good stuck on the customer's upper lip.
 I urge the use of a batter in order to make some fine drinks".
 The batter was also used as a basis in other warm alcoholic drinks of his creation such as the Northwest Passage and Hot Buttered Rum Cow.

 Beyond Trader Vic, at least two other different Tiki versions were also made circa 1950.
 One was the Volcano House Hot Buttered Rum from the Volcano House Hotel in Hawaii, and the other was the Pub and Prow Hot Buttered Rum from a Chicago restaurant of the same name.
 The Volcano House Hotel's recipe was unusual in that it also called for Maraschino liqueur.

 While overproof rum such as Bacardi 151 or Stroh 160 can be used in some versions, early recipes do not call for the drink to be lit on fire when served, even though it is now sometimes done and is part of the presentation for the hot-buttered rum based Coffee Grog.

 In popular culture

 Kenneth Roberts worked the drink into his story for the bestselling 1937 novel Northwest Passage, which some also attribute to the drink's renewed popularity in the 1940s.
 Wrote Roberts: “After a man’s had two—three drinks of hot buttered rum, he don’t shoot a catamount".

-Some celebrate January 17th as "Hot Buttered Rum Day".
+In White Christmas, Bob Wallace, played by Bing Crosby, reflects on the winter season in Vermont.
+Included in his list is "snow-covered slopes, skiing... hot buttered rum, light on the butter," just before starting the song "Snow" (sung by Crosby, Danny Kaye, Rosemary Clooney & Vera-Ellen).
+Some celebrate January 17 as "Hot Buttered Rum Day".